 Dr Niamh Corduff: Yeah.
 That’s what it’s there for, so it takes a long time.
 It takes a lot of money to get them through.
 They have to be really sure this is really great.

 Trish Hammond: All right.
 Well, thank you so much.
-This is really exciting, so if you’re looking at having a breast augmentation, and you want to try out these new-age implants, they’ve just been approved in through the TVA, so if you want to know who does them in Australia, drop us an email at email@example.com.
+This is really exciting, so if you’re looking at having a breast augmentation, and you want to try out these new-age implants, they’ve just been approved in through the TGA, so if you want to know who does them in Australia, drop us an email at [email protected].
 Thank you so much for taking the time today.

 Dr Niamh Corduff: My pleasure.